sergeylukin/chapp/README.md

 # CHAPP

-## Live demos (each is auto synced with `main` branch and is rebuilt/redeployed only if relevant files were modified based on graph of relations between all files extracted via static analysis)
+## Live demos

+####  (each piece is auto synced with `main` branch during CI/CD and is rebuilt/redeployed only if relevant files were modified based on graph of relations between all files extracted via static analysis)

 API Swagger: